-- Let someone from your family or a friend know you are safe. - Contact Public Safety and let them know you are safe. - Be prepared to possibly be detained and questioned about the incident by police.
+- Let someone from your family or a friend know you are safe. - Contact Public Safety and let them know you are safe. - Be prepared to be detained and questioned by police.

-Bomb Threats
+Emergency Response Guide Bomb Threats

-Bomb threats or suspicious package incidents are rare, but should one occur, they must always be taken seriously.
-Any such threat made against the MC College community is a serious criminal offense that will be thoroughly investigated by both the New York City Police Department and the MC Public Safety Department.

-Most bomb threats are communicated by telephone although other forms of communication can be utilized.
-If you should ever receive a bomb threat try your best to remain calm.
-NEVER assume a bomb threat is a prank.
+Bomb threats must always be taken seriously.
+Any such threat is a serious criminal offense that will be investigated by the NYPD and MC Public Safety.
+Most bomb threats are communicated by telephone, although other forms of communication can be used.

-- 1. If a phone threat is received listen carefully, gather as much information as possible, and do not interrupt the caller.
+- 1. If you receive a bomb threat, try your best to remain calm.
+NEVER assume a bomb threat is a prank. - 2.
+If a phone threat is received, listen carefully, gather as much information as possible, and do not interrupt the caller.
+Make note of the time of the call and write down the Caller ID number if available. - 3.
 Do not hang up the phone once the call has ended.
-If a threat is left on your voicemail do NOT erase it. - 2.
-If a threat is sent via email do NOT erase it.
-Don't turn off the computer or close any windows or browsers. - 3.
-Make note of the time of the call.
-Write down the Caller ID number if available. - 4.
+If a threat is left on your voicemail, do NOT erase it.
+If a threat is sent via email, do NOT erase it.
+Do not turn off the computer or close any windows or browsers. - 4.
 Write down any information the caller provides.
 Use the "Bomb Threat Checklist" form if available.
-Otherwise, try to obtain the following information from the caller: - Where is the bomb? - When will it explode? - What will cause it to explode? - What does it look like? - Did you place the bomb? - What is your name? - Where are you calling from? - 5.
-Note any characteristics of the caller's voice such as gender, age and/or accent. - 6.
-Note background noises and/or distinctive sounds such as traffic, other voices, television, music, etc. - 7.
-Immediately after the call has ended contact Public Safety at 718-862-7333 or x7333 and be guided by their instructions. - 8.
-If a decision is made to evacuate a campus building the MC community will be advised via e2Campus to follow standard evacuation procedures and report to building assembly areas.
+Otherwise, try to obtain the following information from the caller: - Where is the bomb? - When will it explode? - What will cause it to explode? - What does it look like? - Did you place the bomb? - What is your name? - Where are you calling from? - 1.
+Note any characteristics of the caller's voice (gender, age and/or accent) and background noises (traffic, voices, television, music, etc.). - 2.
+Immediately after the call has ended contact Public Safety at 718-862-7333 or x7333 and be guided by their instructions. - 3.
+If a decision is made to evacuate a campus building, the MC community will be advised via e2Campus to follow standard evacuation procedures and report to building assembly areas.
 Do not re-enter the building until you are instructed to do so by Public Safety personnel.